-$$R:=X-Z; L:=X; if (R>V) \{ L:=Z+V; \}$$
+$\mathtt{R}:=\mathtt{X-Z};$

+$\begin{array}{ll} L := X; \\ \mathbf{if} \ (R{>}V) & L := Z{+}V; \end{array}$

-At then end of this fragment, we have $L \leq X$.
-In order to prove this, the analyzer must discover that, when the then branch is taken, we have R = X - Z and R > V, and deduce from this that Z + V < X. This is possible only with a relational domain able to capture simple linear inequalities between variables.
+At the end of this fragment, we have $L \leq X$.
+In order to prove this, the analyzer must discover that, when the test is true, we have R = X - Z and R > V, and deduce from this that Z + V < X (up to rounding).
+This is possible only with a relational domain able to capture simple linear inequalities between variables.

-Several such domains have been proposed, such as the widespread polyhedron domain [10].
-In our prototype, we chose a relational abstract domain developed recently: the octagon abstract domain [21, 20], which is less precise but faster than the polyhedron domain: it can represent sets of constraints of the form $\pm x \pm y \leq c$, and it features a cubic time and a quadratic space cost (w.r.t. the number of variables), instead of exponential for polyhedra.
-Even with this reduced cost, the huge number of live variables prevents us from representing sets of concrete environments as one big abstract state (as it was done for polyhedra in [10]).
-Therefore we group variables into small packs and use one octagon for each pack.
-The set of packs is a parameter of the analysis which can be determined automatically (see Sect.
-8.2.1).
+Several such domains have been proposed, such as the widespread polyhedron domain [13].
+In our prototype, we have chosen the recently developed octagon abstract domain [28, 30], which is less precise but faster than the polyhedron domain: it can represent sets of constraints of the form $\pm x \pm y \leq c$, and its complexity is cubic in time and quadratic in space (w.r.t. the number of variables), instead of exponential for polyhedra.
+Even with this reduced cost, the huge number of live variables prevents us from representing sets of concrete environments as one big abstract state (as it was done for polyhedra in [13]).
+Therefore we partition the set of variables into small subsets and use one octagon for some of these subsets (such a group of variables being then called a pack).
+The set of packs is a parameter of the analysis which can be determined automatically (Sect.
+7.2.1).

-Another reason for choosing octagons is the lack of support for floating-point arithmetics in the polyhedra domain.
-Designing relational domains for floating-point variables is indeed a difficult task, not much studied until recently [19].
-On one hand, the abstract domain must be sound with respect to the concrete floating-point semantics (handling rounding, NaNs, etc.); on the other hand it should use floating-point numbers internally to manipulate abstract data so that it is reasonably efficient.
-Because invariant manipulations in relational domains rely on some properties of the real field not true for floating-points (such as $x+y \leq c$ and $z - y \leq d$ implies $x + z \leq c + d$, it is natural to consider that abstract values represent subsets of \mathbb{R}^N (in the relational invariant $x + y \leq c$, the addition + is considered in \mathbb{R} , without rounding, overflow, etc.).
+Another reason for choosing octagons is the lack of support for floating-point arithmetics in the polyhedron domain.
+Designing relational domains for floating-point variables is indeed a difficult task, not much studied until recently [27].
+On one hand, the abstract domain must be sound with respect to the concrete floating-point semantics (handling rounding, NaNs, etc.); on the other hand it should use floating-point numbers internally to manipulate abstract data for the sake of efficiency.
+Because invariant manipulations in relational domains rely on some properties of the real field not true for floating-points (such as $x + y \leq c$ and $z - y \leq d$ implies $x + z \leq c + d$), it is natural to consider that abstract values represent subsets of \mathbb{R}^N (in the relational invariant $x + y \leq c$, the addition + is considered in \mathbb{R} , without rounding, overflow, etc.).
 Our solution separates the problem in two.
-First, we design a sound abstract domain for variables in the real field (our prototype uses [20]).
+First, we design a sound abstract domain for variables in the real field (our prototype uses the octagon library [28] which implementation is described in [29]).
 This is much easier for octagons than for polyhedra, as most computations are simple (addition, multiplication and division by 2).
 Then, each floating-point expression is transformed into a sound approximate real expression taking rounding, overflow, etc. into account (we use the linear forms described in Sect.
-7.3) and evaluated by the abstract domain.
+6.3) and evaluated by the abstract domain.

 Coming back to our example, it may seem that octagons are not expressive enough to find the correct invariant as Z + V < X is not representable in an octagon.
-However, our assignment transfer function is smart enough to extract from the environment the interval [c, d] where V ranges (with $d \leq \max R$) and synthesize the invariant $c \leq L - Z \leq d$, which is sufficient to prove that subsequent operations on L will not overflow.
+However, our assignment transfer function is smart enough to extract from the environment the interval [c, d] where V ranges (with $d \leq R_M$ where R_M is an upper bound of R already computed by the analysis) and synthesize the invariant $c \leq L - Z \leq d$, which is sufficient to prove that subsequent operations on L will not overflow.
 Thus, there was no need for this family of programs to use a more expressive and costly relational domain.